imanmansour86/react-portfolio/README.md

 # Portfolio

-This website shows Portfolio built in React that has several componenets.
+This website shows Portfolio built in Reactjs that has several componenets.
 Some components have animations using React Reveal.
 Deployed on Github Pages

 ## Deployed Link